 The University also offers a range of services for students to access, including the Careers Service, the Counselling Service, the Disability and Dyslexia Service, the Student Support Service, and excellent libraries and resource centres.

-Feedback on coursework is usually given using a standard feedback pro-forma or can be given orally, in a similar way to design project work.
+Formative feedback on coursework is usually given using a standard feedback pro-forma and is often also given orally.

-You will usually receive your feedback from the module leader.
-If you have questions regarding your feedback, module leaders are usually happy to give advice and guidance on your progress
+You will usually receive your feedback from the Module Leader and the Unit Leaders.
+If you have questions regarding your feedback, module leaders are usually happy to give advice and guidance on your progress.

 Knowledge & Understanding: